Books for creatives – 6 reads to help boost your career

 Shaughnessy dwells on the concept of cultural awareness, explaining how a designer must be a careful observer, relying on forms of expression that go beyond verbal or written language.
 To produce a meaningful piece of work, it’s important to weave in cultural references that range from politics, tech, business, to sports and entertainment.

-What grounds this piece – apart from the author’s personal experience – is the different perspectives of established creative professionals featured throughout the chapters.
+What grounds this piece – apart from the author’s personal experience – is the different perspectives of established creative professionals.

 2. The Vignelli Canon

 In its conciseness and timelessness, this book by the famous Italian designer Massimo Vignelli is pretty much a staple for all designers.
 It’s the perfect book both for beginners exploring the essential principles of design and the more experienced professionals seeking inspiration.

 Divided into two sections called The Intangibles and The Tangibles, Vignelli goes through his philosophy of design and shares his own design process, including practical advice.
 You can learn more about his conceptualisation of design here.